athena-parker/OO-Project1/README.md

 Observer Pattern:

-We created a class ZooAnnouncer which implements the Observer class, and most importantly the update function which communicates with our Observable class (Zookeeper).
+We created a class ZooAnnouncer which implements the PropertyChangeListener class, and most importantly the propertyChange function which communicates with our bean, which wraps ouor PropertyChangeSupport class (ZooEmployee).
-We made the ZooEmployee class extend from Observable, since Zookeeper cannot extend from both ZooEmployee and Observable.
+We made the ZooEmployee class extend from PropertyChangeSupport, since Zookeeper and ZooFoodServer cannot extend from both ZooEmployee and PropertyChangeSupport.
-Zookeeper now has a makeEvent function, which sets change and notifies any observers (ZooAnnouncer) of any events.
-Using a Message object, notifyObservers passes the action the Zookeeper is performing to the update function of the ZooAnnouncer, who prints the action.
+Bean has a makeEvent function, called whenever Zookeeper does anything or ZooFoodServer serves food, which changes the event and notifies any listeners (ZooAnnouncer) of any events.
+At each event change, ZooAnnouncer announces the action that was just taken.

 # Issues Encountered

-Current issues:

 Strategy: There has to be a better way to set the context than that.
 Ideally, we could somehow input our existing animal types rather than having to create a new animal object to set the context.

-Observer: The message is not passed correctly from notifyObservers in Zookeeper to update in ZooEmployee.
-Whenever we try to pass Message instead of Object as update's second argument, it gives error.
-How to fix?
+Observer: We originally tried to use the deprecated Observer/Observable pattern, and we had a lot of trouble trying to get a message relayed from ZooEmployee to ZooAnnouncer.
+Switching to PropertyChange went a lot smoother.

 # Special Instructions